damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getUserData(configId?: string)

 This method returns the user data.
-If you are running with multiple configs and pass the `configId` the user data for this config or `null` is returned.
-If you are running with multiple configs and do not pass the `configId` the user data for the first config is returned.
-If you are running with a single config the user data for this is returned.
+If you are running with multiple configs and pass a `configId`, the user data for this config or `null` is returned.
+If you are running with multiple configs and do not pass the `configId`, the user data for the first config is returned.
+If you are running with a single config, the user data for this config is returned.

 ```ts
 // one config or the first one in case of multiple or null